gw-ece1120-s2016/lab05/README.md

 an error occurred.
 Think carefully about what kinds of conditions should be considered errors: a negative input number? a negative base?
 Explain your error-checking in a comment.

-Your program should prompt the user, read in an integer, and compute and print all of the Fibonacci numbers indexed from `1` to `n` (i.e. the first Fibonacci number to the `n`th one.)

 When you are done with this part make sure git tracks this file.
 Run following command form inside lab05 folder: ``` git add part3.c ```